 Elmwood Park High School Library

-The Elmwood Park High School Library is open each weekday during the school year.
+Elmwood Park High School's library is open each weekday during the school year.

 How We Help Students

 The EPHS Library strives to fortify students with the technology and literacy skills they need for college and the marketplace beyond:

 Through engaging research lessons and 21st-century learning, students gain skills in argumentative reasoning and digital literacy, the ability to form solid arguments and solve problems creatively.

 ► Active Learning

 Using emerging technologies, library desktop labs and roaming laptop carts, we will help students become acclimated with the changing learning strategies in education and harness these programs to their benefit.